-All this shows us also that our God is a God of the impossible.
+The Gospel of this Sunday shows us that our Lord is a God of the impossible.
 He can do more than we expect and beyond imagining.
-It is when we are locked in our situation, tired and do not know what to do anymore; it is when we have spent all our energy and money in looking for relief without any evident result, that God comes to our rescue and surprises us with his healing.
+It is when we are locked in our situation, tired and not knowing what to do anymore; it is when we have spent all our energy and money in looking for relief without any result, that God comes to our rescue and surprises us with his healing.
 Here the mystery of our life remains incomprehensible and beyond our understanding.
 We can deal with it only in faith and trust.

 Why does God do so?
 Why does he let us exhaust our energy and strength, and intervenes only when it pleases him in his plan?
 For instance, why did he let the hemorrhagic woman spend all her money without any success?
 Well, it is because his time is not ours and our time is not his.
-As the Psalm :( 90, 4) says, one thousand years are like one day before the Lord.
+As the Psalm: says, "one thousand years are like one day before the Lord" (90:4).
 What we consider as an eternity is just like an instant before God.
-We count the days of our life according to our human calendar, but God has his own time in which everything is always present as though it is happening instantly.
+We count the days of our life according to our human calendar, but God has his own time in which everything is perpetually present as though it is happening instantly.

-Another truth the Gospel teaches us is the distinction we have to make between life on earth and eternal life in heaven.
-As a matter of fact, we have to bear in mind that, even if Jesus raised the young girl from death, she had not become eternal on earth.
-Even if Jesus healed the hemorrhagic woman, she eventually died of natural cause or another disease.
+Today's Gospel invites us to distinguish life on earth and eternal life in heaven.
+We have to bear in mind that, even if our Lord raised the young girl from death, she had not become eternal on earth.
+Even if our Lord healed the hemorrhagic woman, she eventually died of natural cause or another disease.
 The truth behind all this is that physical death has become our companion on earth.
 We have to accept it in faith and with the hope of sharing in the resurrection of Jesus at the end of our pilgrimage on earth.

-What Jesus has done by raising the young girl and by healing the sick is to show them that he is the master of death and life.
+What our Lord has done by raising the young girl and by healing the sick woman is to show that he is the master of death and life.
 Therefore, he can give life to those who trust him.
-Jesus wanted also to show us in anticipation what awaits us who believe in him.
+Our Lord wanted also to show us in anticipation what awaits us who believe in him.
 At the end of our pilgrimage, we will share in his resurrection and the joy of the Kingdom.
 In his kingdom, there will be no more suffering, no more tears, no more death, but eternal joy.

-Meanwhile, however, as long as we are still on earth, we have to help each other to keep our faith alive and our hope in the resurrection serene.
+Meanwhile, as long as we are still on earth, we have to help each other to keep our faith alive and our hope in the resurrection serene.
 As we need to support each other spiritually, we have to support each other also materially.
 As St Paul tells in the second reading, we have to share the burdens of life with the poorest among us.
 We have to alleviate the burdens of one another.
-The more we care for the poor and the needy as we alleviate their material sufferings, the more the Lord will bless us so that we may have more for our joy until the day when we will show up in the heavenly home of our Father.
+The more we care for the poor and the needy as we alleviate their material sufferings, the more the Lord will bless us so that we may have more until the day when we will show up in the heavenly home of our Father.
 That is the grace we have to ask in this mass.
-We ask also that the Lord increase our faith in him, in spite of the present situation of suffering and misery in which we find ourselves.
-God bless you all!
+We ask the Lord to increase our faith in him, in spite of the present situation of suffering in which we find ourselves.

-Wisdom 1, 13-15; 2, 23-24; 2 Corinthians 8, 7, 9, 13-15; Mk 5, 21-43
+Wisdom 1:13-15; 2:23-24; 2 Corinthians 8:7, 9, 13-15; Mark 5:21-43

-Homily Date: June 28, 2009
+Homily Date: June 30, 2024

-© 2009 - Rev. Felicien I. Mbala, PhD
+© 2024- Fr Felicien I. Mbala, PhD, STD